jtse/monkeyphp/README.md

 Here are the worst case scenario where the method is a simple getter:

--   class methods: 1.1 microsecs
+- class method: 1.1 microsecs
 - dynamic method: 4.0 microsecs
 - dynamic pattern-matching method: 7.3 microsecs

 Benchmarks were run on an Intel 2.4 Ghz Core 2 Duo MacBook Pro (2010).
 For details, see the benchmarks in test/MonkeyTest.php